 The reason for this is the surface topography created by this process, which enlarges the surface of the workpiece and thus provides the coating with more surface area for adhesion.

-Sweepen is a special form of roughening in which galvanized surfaces are carefully roughened to improve the adhesive strength of subsequent coatings.
+The term sweep blasting refers to a special form of blasting in which, for example, galvanized surfaces are carefully roughened in order to improve their adhesive strength for subsequent coatings.

-Sweeping differs from conventional roughening by a very sharp angle at which the abrasive hits the surface.
-In addition, reduced pressure is used to carefully roughen the zinc coating without breaking it through.
+In addition, reduced pressure is used to carefully roughen the zinc layer without penetrating it.

-In order to ensure the exclusion of corrosion, mineral, iron-free abrasives such as corundum and garnet sand are used.
+To ensure the exclusion of corrosion, only mineral and iron-free abrasives, such as fused alumina or garnet sand, are used.

 Water Jet Cutting

-By adding abrasive material to the waterjet cutting process, it is possible to cut extremely hard material without generating heat.
-The water/abrasive mixture is accelerated to almost sonic velocity at a pressure of up to 6400 bar.
-This technology is characterized by a high degree of precision, high cutting speeds and short set-up times.
+By adding abrasive material to the water jet cutting process, extremely hard materials can be cut without heat generation.
+The water/abrasive mixture is accelerated to almost the speed of sound at a pressure of up to 6400 bar.
+A high degree of precision, high cutting speeds and short set-up times characterise this technology.